carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 It's deployed via the CloudFormation Console and runs on AWS Lambda.

+It supports API Definitions in Swagger as well as individual Cloud Formation resources depending on which flavour you prefer.

 **Complete documentation is available at [the project website](https://apigatewaycloudformation.bynordenfelt.com/)**

 ##Overview